CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 Include a link to your GitHub board in your Gradescope submission.
 If you are unsure about your planned changes, you can ask for feedback from a member of the course staff!

-### Extra Credit (8 pts)
+### Extra Credit (up to 12 pts)
 Getting to know your colleagues in a friendly context can often lead to more effective collaboration; for example, healthy teams often get lunch together.
-To incentivize this, we will give your team extra credit for this assignment if you meet for a team bonding experience outside of a working session.
+To incentivize this, your team will receive 2 extra credit points for each week that you engage in a team bonding activity outside of your regular working sessions

-You might want to eat together, go out for boba, or hold a board game session.
+This could be an in-person activity like having lunch together, going for a walk at Oxygen Park, or playing board games in the student lounge.
 If someone on your team is not feeling well, you may also do a virtual activity such as an online gaming session (Drawphone, Skribbl.io, etc.) or social "Zoom lunch".

-To receive extra credit, share the photo or screenshot of your team activity with your CA mentor by sending it in your team Slack channel before the deadline.
-We encourage you to do these types of meetings often throughout the semester!
+To earn these extra credit points, simply share a photo or screenshot of your team activity in your team Slack channel and tag your CA mentor by the end of each week.
+Feel free to make these meetings a regular habit throughout the semester to strengthen your teamwork and collaboration!

 ## Grading